Britain ready for blast-off as it joins space tourism race

 The experience will take passengers beyond Earth's atmosphere, where they can experience weightlessness and see the curvature of the planet.

-Tim Peake, the astronaut, last night said it was "incredibly important" for Britain to be leading the way in space tourism.
+Astronaut Tim Peake said last night it was "incredibly important" for Britain to be leading the way in space tourism.

 He said it could bring huge advances in transportation, and pave the way for flight times between Australia and the UK to be cut to 90 minutes.